Skip to content Skip to main menu

 • To reflect the views of the organisation/sector that they represent in meetings and be sufficiently briefed and able to make decisions.

-• To ensure that there are communication mechanisms in place within the organisation/sector that they represent to enable information about the priorities and decisions of the LRF to be disseminated.
+• To ensure that there are communication mechanisms in place within the organisation/sector that they represent to enable information about the priorities and decisions of the DRP to be disseminated.

-• To act on what the LRF has agreed.
+• To act on what the DRP has collectively agreed.

 • To Influence any consequent changes to policy development/service delivery in their own organisation and sector.